Write a dialogue between two friends on the choice of career

 Improving your fluency in any language is a journey that requires dedication, consistent practice, and smart techniques.
 Whether you’re trying to communicate better in

-Learn how to use the third conditional to talk about regret and hypothetical past situations.
-Clear rules, examples, common mistakes, and practice exercises for B1–B2 learners.
+Learn how to use reported speech for commands and requests with clear rules, examples, common mistakes, and practice exercises.
+Perfect for B1–B2 learners.